ampl/ampl.github.io/docs/source/features.md

 now available in our regular distributions through the [AMPL Portal](https://portal.ampl.com/).

 An entirely new MP-based interface greatly expands the variety of AMPL expressions that can be used with the [Gurobi](https://ampl.com/products/solvers/solvers-we-sell/gurobi/) solver.
-The new implementation
--- distributed as `x-gurobi` -- uses the solver's native "generalized constraints" where possible, but can be switched to use alternative transformations built into MP.
+The new implementation uses the solver's native "generalized constraints" where possible, but can be switched to use alternative transformations built into MP.
 Common univariate nonlinear functions (`exp`, `log`; `sin`, `cos`, `tan`) are also supported, using Gurobi's native